dbms-ctzs/sage/README.md

 **(use dummy image and dummy data when dbms query is not involved)**
 1. User Login and registration API (use simple forms for html templates- will be made beautiful later)
 2. Create approproate tables-> models.py
-3. User dashboard: show images and questions(no need to query database just use dummy image and data), decide whether to use AJAX call to serve image or server side generation of each page.
+3. User dashboard: show news and and take response of Fake/Real with some remarks.
+Use AJAX call to fetch news from server and show it to the user.
-4. Handle image query from database(fetch image from database)(only database- it will be linked to above later)
+4. User Ranking profile.
-5. User profile: show user profile to edit(show and query both)
+5. User profile
-6. Ranking: Show ranking of all users(no need to query database- use dummy data)
-7. Query rank of user from database.
-8. Image upload API(upload a dummy image and store it in database)
-9. Notification API
-10. Authorization to developed APIs